Back to Blog

 Best Voice AI for Contact Centers in 2026: 8 Platforms Compared

 The contact center voice AI market has matured rapidly.
-DMG Consulting's 2025 report validated Teneo.ai at 99%+ accuracy across production environments, a benchmark that forced every other vendor to publish verifiable accuracy metrics.
+As of June 2026, DMG Consulting's 2025 Conversational AI Solutions report validated Teneo.ai's top customer-satisfaction scores (perfect 5.0s) across vendor categories; Teneo separately reports 99%+ intent and entity accuracy on an industry benchmark, which is the vendor's own claim rather than a DMG measurement.
 Gartner predicts that by 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024.
 The question is no longer whether to deploy voice AI, but which platform matches your infrastructure, compliance posture, and operational model.

 For managed voice AI deployment with ViciDial integration, PBX compatibility, and zero engineering lift, contact the Trillet Enterprise team.